-2018 Response Performance Plan as Submitted
+2019 Response Performance Plan as Submitted

 Manitoulin-Sudbury DSB Paramedic Response (Minutes) Plan in Percentage

-Sudden Cardiac Arrest 6 25%
+Sudden Cardiac Arrest 6 30%

 CTAS 1 8 30%

 CTAS 2 15 65%

 CTAS 3 20 75%

 CTAS 4 25 85%

 CTAS 5 25 85%

-The service is proposing a change to RTS for Sudden Cardiac Arrest (SCA) events from 25% to 30%, while continuing to monitor performance and potential system improvements across all other call types.
-The service is confident that with the evolution of the Northeast LHIN non-urgent pilot program and strategic changes to the service deployment model, the capacity to achieve greater success with SCA calls is achievable.
+The service is proposing no change to RTS for Sudden Cardiac Arrest (SCA) events from the 2019 estimate of 30%.
+Continued monitoring of performance and potential system improvements across all call types will be maintained.
+The service is confident that with the evolution of the Northeast LHIN non-urgent pilot program and strategic changes to the service deployment model, the capacity to achieve success.

-Staff are recommending the following 2019 Response Performance Plan.
+Staff are recommending the following 2020 Response Performance Plan.

-Proposed 2019 Response Performance Plan
+Proposed 2020 Response Performance Plan

-Manitoulin-Sudbury DSB Paramedic Response (Minutes) Plan in Percentage
+Manitoulin-Sudbury DSB Paramedic Response (Minutes) Plan in Perce

 Sudden Cardiac Arrest 6 30%

 CTAS 1 8 30%

 CTAS 2 15 65%

 CTAS 3 20 75%

 CTAS 4 25 85%

 CTAS 5 25 85%